Created before Nov 2016

-The Toronto-Dominion Bank (in French, Banque Toronto-Dominion, and commonly TD in either language) is a multinational banking and financial services corporation, operating as TD Bank Group.
+The Toronto-Dominion Bank is a Canadian multinational banking and financial services corporation, operating as TD Bank Group.
 The bank was created in 1955 through the merger of the Bank of Toronto and Dominion Bank, which were founded in 1855 and 1869 respectively.
 TD Bank Group is now the second largest bank in Canada by market capitalization and deposits, and one of the ten largests banks in the United States.

 12th Floor, 55 King St. West

 ON M5K 1A2 Toronto